A future for Greensborough Activity Centre

 • How Council land could be better used to improve pedestrian safety, movement and connections through the centre.

-• Greensborough Town Centre will continue to grow as a major shopping and employment destination.
+• Greensborough Activity Centre will continue to grow as a major shopping and employment destination.

 • Housing growth will occur in the Greensborough activity centre.